Rick45B/Algorithms/README.md

 # Algorithms
 ## Description
-An expanding collection of algorithms completely written in C and requiring no dependencies.
+An expanding collection of algorithms and ADT's completely written in C and requiring no dependencies.
 ## Project structure
 Inside the **src** folder of the project, there are a variety of sub-folders, each containing the source code implementation of each class of algorithms (all their headers can be found inside the **includes** subfolder).<br>
 For each class of algorithms, three folders can be found: **build**, **src** and **Tests**.
-* The **test** folder contains the source code implementation of the tests used for checking the implementation of methods (and for sanity checks).
+* The **Tests** folder contains the source code implementation of the tests used for checking the implementation of methods (and for sanity checks).
 * the **src** folder contains the source code implementation of the methods of that class of algorithms.
 * the **build** folder contains the makefile needed to compile (as for now all the makefiles are for gcc ONLY!) the source code into .o files.<br><br>